 • Post-independence consolidation and reorganization within the country.

-• History of the world will include events from 18th century such as industrial revolution, world wars,
+• History of the world will include events from the 18th century such as the industrial revolution, world wars,

 redrawal of national boundaries, colonization, decolonization, political philosophies like communism,